BiRG/pyopls/README.md

 # pyopls
 ##### Orthogonal Projection to Latent Structures in Python.

-This package provides a scikit-learn-style regressor to perform OPLS.
+This package provides a scikit-learn-style transformer to perform OPLS.
 OPLS is a pre-processing method to remove variation from the descriptor variables that are orthogonal to the target variable (1).